City of London swords: Mansion House Justice Room Sword

-The Justice Room of Mansion House was converted from the former Swordbearer's room in 1849 to operate as a court, since the Lord Mayor is chief magistrate of the City.
-Though the court has since moved, the Mansion House Justice Room Sword retains the name.
+The Justice Room of Mansion House was converted from the former Swordbearer's Room in 1849 to operate as a court, since the Lord Mayor is Chief Magistrate of the City.
+Though the court has since moved, the Mansion House Justice Room Sword retains its name.

 Its blade is 2 ft 9+5/8 in long and 1+1/2 in wide.
 It has an 11+3/4 in hilt and weighs 4 lb 13 oz without the scabbard.
 It is from around 1830 and believed to be Portuguese.

 Related collections

-Where the City of London has six ceremonial swords (including the Travelling Sword of State), Bristol, Lincoln and Exeter each have four, though two of Exeter's are not borne before the mayor.
+Where the City of London has six ceremonial swords (including the Travelling Sword of State), Bristol, Lincoln and Exeter each have four, though two of Exeter's are not carried before the Mayor.
 A further 13 places in Britain have two swords each, as does Dublin.

 The swords of the Lord Mayor of Bristol are: